 “Let the pure come and engage in the pure.”

-I will never forget something I witnessed 32 years ago.
+I will never forget something I witnessed over 40 years ago.
 In the midst of a lengthy discourse about the nature of existence, the Rebbe pointed to a child standing in front of me and asked him (in Yiddish): “Fuhn vanent veist du as es iz do a velt?” (how do you know that the world exists?)
 Without waiting for a reply the Rebbe continued: “er veist vayl es shtayt Bereishis boro Elokim es ha’shomayim v’es ha’oretz” (he knows, because the verse says “In the beginning G-d created the heaven and the earth”).

 The Rebbe was making the point that children see reality with pure, unadulterated eyes, unlike us world-weary, jaded adults.
 Children’s initial awareness of the vast universe is not through their experience but by being told about it.
 When they study Torah and read the opening verse of Genesis, they are enlightened to world’s existence.